Icon-Newsletter-smaller

 The Taxpayer Identification Number Identification Card, also called a TIN card or TIN ID card, contains a unique identification number given to every registered taxpayer in the Philippines.
 It’s primarily used for tax purposes but is also accepted as a valid ID when transacting with some government agencies and financial institutions.

 The BIR ID contains your personal information, including your TIN, full name, birth date, card issue date, address, photo, and signature.
 It’s printed and issued only by the BIR office and bears its logo.
-A TIN ID verifies not just your identity but also your status as a registered taxpayer.
+A TIN ID verifies your identity and your status as a registered taxpayer.

-What is the TIN ID Card Used For?
+👉 What is the TIN ID Used For?

 Some government agencies acknowledge a TIN card as a valid primary ID, like NBI for your clearance application and PNP for police clearance.
 However, some agencies, such as the SSS, PSA, and the Philippine Postal Corporation, recognize it only as a secondary ID.